-The drink (also referred to as beetroot juice) has recently become a staple among elite athletes looking for an edge—like members of Team USA at the Sochi Olympics—and more casual fitness types (like the rest of us) are following suit.
+The drink (also referred to as beetroot juice) has become a staple among elite athletes looking for an edge—like members of Team USA —and more casual fitness types (like the rest of us) are following suit.

 Enthusiasts point to evidence that the nitrates in beet juice are converted in the body to nitric oxide that can enhance energy extraction from oxygen.
 Translation: more oxygen gets to the muscles, which means they can work at a higher level of intensity, which leads to enhanced athletic performance.
 Sounds pretty good, right?

-Pines cites a study published in August 2013 in the Journal of Applied Physiology, which found that beet juice “may positively influence the physiological responses to exercise” after 10 healthy men consumed beet juice and showed a reduction in their steady-state oxygen uptake during moderate-intensity exercise (meaning they were able to work harder without consuming more oxygen, because their blood flow had been improved).
+A study published in August 2013 in the Journal of Applied Physiology found that beet juice “may positively influence the physiological responses to exercise” after 10 healthy men consumed beet juice and showed a reduction in their steady-state oxygen uptake during moderate-intensity exercise (meaning they were able to work harder without consuming more oxygen, because their blood flow had been improved).

 Two other recent studies showed that competitive cyclists were much faster after drinking beet juice (in one case for six days, in another right before the race).
 But another study that focused on giving smaller doses (about five ounces) to cyclists before a race did not show performance improvements.